pensiero/meetup-sherlock/README.md

 # Meetup Sherlock

 In order to get Meetup Sherlock up&running you should have Docker installed onto your computer.
+Also, ensure that ports 3000 and 8080 are not busy.

 First time simply run:
 ```